stack-tools-js/stack-tools/README.md

 The base API provides the following methods:

-- `captureFrames(omitFrames = 1)` returns the stack trace at the caller's location, omitting the last `omitFrames` frames.
-The default is to omit one frame, which would be the frame for `captureStack` itself.
 - `parseError(error)` returns `` {header: `${error.name}: ${error.message}`, frames: Array<string>}` ``.
 - `parseErrors(errors)` returns an array of parsed errors
 - `printFrames(error)` returns the frames of `error.stack` as a string, omitting the header text.